DIVERSITY CHAMPIONS IN IP

 Beacons of light

-In the inaugural WIPR Diversity Champions list, we celebrate those who deserve recognition for their commitment to creating a brighter future for all aspiring IP practitioners, regardless of gender, ethnicity, sexual orientation or background.
+In our second-ever WIPR Diversity Champions list, we celebrate those who have worked tirelessly to create a brighter future for all aspiring IP practitioners.

-There are leading lights in the IP sector who have long fought the good fight and have been passionate and tireless in their efforts to make the profession more inclusive.
-Here is our inaugural Diversity Champions list.
+Below are some of the leading lights in the IP sector who have been persistent and indomitable in their efforts to make the profession more inclusive.

 Partner, Adams & Adams (South Africa)